 Please write your child's name on all coats, jackets, and hats.
-We have a lost and found area located across from the lunchroom.
+We have a lost and found area located behind the stage in the lunchroom.

 Conferences with Our Staff Members

 For the safety of our students and to maximize instructional time, please adhere to the following classroom visitation guidelines: